canonical/netplan.io/examples.md

 ## Bridging

-To create a very simple bridge consisting of a single device using DHCP use:
+To create a very simple bridge consisting of a single device using DHCP write:

 ```yaml
 network: